ol-th/pdf-img-convert.js/README.md

 }
 ```

+(Any of these attributes can be omitted from the object - they're all optional)

 * `width` or `height` control the scale of the output images - One or the other, it ignores height if width is supplied too.

 * `page_numbers` controls which pages are rendered - pages are 1-indexed.

 * `base64` should be set to `true` if a base64-encoded image output is required.
 Otherwise it'll just output an array of `Uint8Array`s.

-Any of these attributes can be omitted from the object - they're all optional.